 InvenTree provides access control to various features and data, by assigning each user to one (or more) groups which have multiple roles assigned.

 A user is a single unique account with login credentials.
-By default, a user is not afforded any permissions, and the user must be assigned to the relevent group for the permissions to be assigned.
+By default, a user is not afforded any permissions, and the user must be assigned to the relevant group for the permissions to be assigned.

 A group is a named set of zero or more users.
 Each group is assigned permissions against each possible role.